Difference Between Text Mining vs Text Analytics

 - Visualizing the Models

-The only thing one must always remember is that text mining always precedes text analytics.
+The only thing one must never forget is that text mining always precedes text analytics.

-Below are the top 5 comparison between Text Mining vs Text Analytics:
+Below are the top 5 comparisons between Text Mining vs Text Analytics:

 Key Differences Between Text Mining vs Text Analytics

-Classification of documents: In this the steps which are included in text mining are tokenization, stemming and lemmatization, removing stopwords and punctuation and at last computing the term frequency matrix or document frequency matrices.
+Classification of documents: Text mining includes steps such as tokenization, stemming and lemmatization, removal of stopwords and punctuation, and computation of term frequency or document frequency matrices.

-- Stemming and Lemmatization: For example the words, big bigger and biggest all mean the same and it will form duplicate data, in order to keep the data redundant we do lemmatization, linking of words with the root word.
+- Stemming and Lemmatization: For example, the words big bigger, and biggest all mean the same, and it will form duplicate data, to keep the data redundant, we do lemmatization, linking words with the root word.

-- Removing stop words: Stop words are not used in analytics which will include words like is, the, and etc.
+- Removing stop words: Stop words are not used in analytics, including words like is, the, etc.

-Term frequencies: This is a matrix that has row headers as the document names and columns as the terms(words) and the data is the frequency of the words occurring in those particular documents.
+Term frequencies: This matrix has row headers as the document names and columns as the terms(words), and the data is the frequency of the words occurring in those particular documents.

 Below is a sample screenshot.

-In the above figure, we have the attributes in the rows (words) and the document number as columns and the word frequency as the data.
+The above figure shows the attributes in the rows (words), the document number as columns, and the word frequency as the data.

-- Clustering: Using K-means clustering/Neural Networks/ CART(Classification and regression trees) or any other clustering algorithm we can now cluster the documents based on the features that were generated (features here being the words).
+- Clustering: Using K-means clustering/Neural Networks/ CART(Classification and regression trees) or any other clustering algorithm, we can cluster the documents based on the generated features (features here being the words).

-- Evaluation and visualization: We can plot the cluster into two dimensions and look how these clusters vary from each other, and if the model holds good on test data we can deploy it in production and it will be a good document classifier which will classify any new documents which is given as input and it would just name the cluster in which it will fall into.
+- Evaluation and visualization: We can plot the cluster into two dimensions and look at how these clusters vary from each other, and if the model holds good on test data, we can deploy it in production, and it will be a good document classifier which will classify any new documents which are given as input, and it would just name the cluster in which it will fall into.

 Sentiment Analysis

-One of the most powerful tools out there in the market which help in processing twitter data/ Facebook data or any other data which can be used to derive the sentiment out of it whether the sentiment is good, bad or neutral to any particular process/product or person is sentiment analysis.
+One of the most powerful tools out there in the market to help in processing Twitter data/ Facebook data, or any other data which can be used to derive the sentiment out of it, whether the sentiment is good, bad, or neutral to any particular process/product or person is sentiment analysis.

-The source of the data can easily be available by using twitter API / Facebook API to get the tweets/comments/likes etc. on the tweet or a post of a company.
-The major problem being, this data is hard to structure.
-The data would contain various advertisements too and the data scientist who works for the company has to make sure that the selection of data is done in the right way so that only selected tweets/posts go through for pre-processing stages.
+The source of the data can easily be available by using Twitter API / Facebook API to get the tweets/comments/likes etc., on the tweet or a post of a company.
+The major problem is this data is hard to structure.
+The data would contain various advertisements, too.
+The data scientist who works for the company must ensure the data selection is made correctly so that only selected tweets/posts go through pre-processing stages.

-Other tools include Web- Scraping, this is a part of text mining wherein you scrap the data from websites using crawlers.
+Other tools include Web- Scraping, a part of text mining wherein you scrap the data from websites using crawlers.

-The process of text mining remains the same as tokenization, stemming and lemmatization, removing stopwords and punctuation and at last computing, the term frequency matrix or document frequency matrices but the only difference comes while applying the sentiment analysis.
+The process of text mining remains the same as tokenization, stemming, and lemmatization, removing stopwords and punctuation, and finally, computing the term frequency matrix or document frequency matrices.
+Still, the only difference comes while applying the sentiment analysis.

 Usually, we give a score to any post/tweet.
-Usually, when you buy a product and review if you are also given an option to give stars to the review and post a comment.
-Google, Amazon, and other websites use the stars to rate the comment, not only this they also take the tweets/posts and give them to human beings to rate it as good/bad/neutral and on combing these two scores they generate a new score to any particular tweet/post.
+When you purchase and review a product, you can provide stars and post a comment.
+Google, Amazon, and other websites use the stars to rate the comment; not only this, but they also take the tweets/posts and give them to human beings to rate them as good/bad/neutral, and on combing these two scores, they generate a new score to any particular tweet/post.

-Visualization of sentiment analysis can be done using a word cloud, bar charts of the frequency term matrix.
+One can use a word cloud and bar charts of the frequency term matrix to visualize sentiment analysis.

 Association of Mining Analysis

-One of the applications on which some guys were working on was the “Adverse Drug Event Probabilistic model” wherein one can check for which adverse events may cause other adverse events if he takes any particular medicine.
+One of the applications on which some guys were working was the “Adverse Drug Event Probabilistic model,” wherein one can check for which adverse events may cause other adverse events if he takes any particular medicine.

 The text mining included the below workflow.

-From the above figure, we can see that till data-mining all steps belong to text mining which is identifying the source of data, extracting them and then preparing it ready to be analyzed.
+From the above figure, we can see that till data-mining, all steps belong to text mining which is identifying the source of data, extracting them, and then preparing it to be analyzed.

-Then applying association mining we have the below model.
-As we can see that some arrow marks point towards the orange circle and then one arrow points towards any one particular ADE (Adverse drug event).
-If we take an example on the left bottom side of the image we can find apathy, asthenia and feeling abnormal leads to feeling guilty, well one can say that’s obvious, it is obvious because as a human you can interpret and relate but here a machine is interpreting it and giving us the next adverse drug event.
+Then applying association mining, we have the below model.
+We can see that some arrow marks point toward the orange circle, and then one arrow points toward any particular ADE (Adverse drug event).
+Let’s take an example on the left bottom side of the image.
+We can find apathy, asthenia, and feeling abnormal leads to feeling guilty; well, one can say that’s obvious because, as a human, you can interpret and relate.
+Still, here a machine is interpreting it and giving us the next adverse drug event.

 An example of the word cloud is as below: